 Tourism and conventions contribute substantially to the city’s economy as visitors come to enjoy the city’s beauty and amenities or to use it as a transfer point to nearby destinations such as the resort at Whistler.
 Along with tourists, filmmakers have been attracted by Vancouver and British Columbia’s natural beauty.
 Inspired by the adjacent mountains, forests and ocean, Vancouver has a strong active outdoors culture which has produced a small but significant industry producing athletic performance apparel.

 The Vancouver area offers many opportunities for outdoor recreation, including skiing and year-round boating, golfing and diving.
 Within the city are more than 200 parks, of which the largest and most important, Stanley Park, has many recreational facilities including an 8.85 km portion of the seawall, a favourite location for walkers and joggers.

-Being the 3rd largest city in Canada, you will find spaces to delve into any hobby or passion of your liking where it’s team sports, pottery, shopping, kickboxing, or painting night.
+Being the third largest city in Canada, you will find spaces to delve into any hobby or passion of your liking whether it’s team sports, pottery, shopping, kickboxing or painting night.